An MVT test in VWO can be created from TESTING > Multivariate and involves the following steps:

 - To add labels to your test, click Add Labels.

 Note: Labels can be used to filter out the test on the dashboard.

 - Once you are done finalizing the advanced settings for your test, click FINISH.

 Summary of your test appears along with the option to RUN NOW or REVIEW CAMPAIGN AND START LATER.
 To learn about how to schedule your test in VWO, refer to Scheduling a Test in VWO.

-To ensure that the changes you made to the variations are in place and works as expected for your website visitors, preview your variation before actually starting a test.
+To ensure that the changes you made to the variations are in place and work as expected for your website visitors, preview your variation before actually starting a test.
 This can be done using the PREVIEWS tab of your Multivariate test campaign.
-Options present in this tab provides a convenient way to check and validate your combinations quickly without digging through the entire test settings.
+Options present in this tab provide a convenient way to check and validate your combinations quickly without digging through the entire test settings.
 To know more about previewing a test, refer to How to Preview Changes for a Test.

 For example, say you have created a test that targets users from a specific geographic location.
 In such a scenario, the Previews option allows you to load the test pages in the same way as it will load for the targeted visitor segment.
 This helps in stimulating the experience, allowing you to ensure that the test is implemented correctly for targeted visitors.